 Setting dynamic layout properties in the resource editor

 You can set the dynamic layout behavior for a dialog box without having to write any code, by using the resource editor.

 To set dynamic layout properties in the resource editor

 With an MFC project open, open the dialog you want to work with in the dialog editor.

-Select a control and in the properties window, set its dynamic layout properties.
-The Dynamic Layout section in the properties window contains the properties Moving Type, Sizing Type, and, depending on the values selected for those properties, specific properties that define how much controls move or change size.
+Select a control and in the Properties window (in Class View), set its dynamic layout properties.
+The Dynamic Layout section in the Properties window contains the properties Moving Type, Sizing Type, and, depending on the values selected for those properties, specific properties that define how much controls move or change size.
 Moving Type determines how a control is moved as the size of the dialog is changed; Sizing Type determines how a control is resized as the size of the dialog is changed.
 Moving Type and Sizing Type may be Horizontal, Vertical, Both, or None depending on the dimensions that you want to change dynamically.
 Horizontal is the X dimension; Vertical is the Y direction.

 If you want a control such as a button to be at a fixed size and stay in place at the bottom right, as is common for the OK or Cancel buttons, set the Sizing Type to None, and set the Moving Type to Both.
 For the Moving X and Moving Y values under Moving Type, set 100% to cause the control to stay a fixed distance from the bottom right corner.